 When the pizza dough is ready for the oven, place the beets on top and scatter the lemon wedges about evenly.
 Generously top with goat cheese.

 After it’s done baking, garnish with greens (we like arugula), followed by a drizzle of good quality olive oil and salt and pepper to taste.

 Warning: Consuming this pizza may cause the feeling of falling in love.

 March: “March Madness” chili fries

 This seasonal topping combines the things sports fans love most: pizza, french fries, chili, and cheese (topped off with ranch dressing, of course).
-Serve it while watching a big game — or not.
+Serve it while watching a big game — or not, perhaps if the season was canceled.
 The flavors will knock your socks off regardless.